ArushC/broadcast/README.md

 # cryptography

-How to use this file:
+How to use these files:

 1. Download and install the MCL library from https://github.com/herumi/mcl Instructions for how to build the library are at the bottom of the page.